Aditi Govitrikar: Early life

 Govitrikar was born in Panvel, Maharashtra on 21 May 1976.
 After attending Barns High School in Panvel, she subsequently went to Grant Medical College in Mumbai where she graduated with an MBBS medical degree in 1997.
-After completing a postgraduate MS degree in Obstetrics and Gynaecology, Govitrikar ventured into modelling.
+After completing her MBBS, Govitrikar ventured into modelling.

 Career

 She started her career as a model after winning the Gladrags Megamodel Contest in 1996.
 She also won the best body and best face prizes at the Asian Super Model Contest in 1997.
-She modeled for companies such as Kaya Skin Clinic, Pond's and appeared in TV commercials, including her immensely popular Coca-Cola ad with Hrithik Roshan.
+She modelled for companies such as Kaya Skin Clinic, Pond's and appeared in TV commercials, including her immensely popular Coca-Cola ad with Hrithik Roshan.

-Since winning Mrs. World 2001, Govitrikar continued modeling and also appeared in minor roles in a number of Bollywood and South Indian films.
+Since winning Mrs. World 2001, Govitrikar continued modelling and also appeared in minor roles in a number of Bollywood and South Indian films.
 She has acted in the Hindi TV serial Ye Meri Life Hai and participated in reality television series such Fear Factor - Khatron Ke Khiladi (2008), hosted by Akshay Kumar, and in the reality television series, Bigg Boss (Season 3) (2009).

 Personal life

 Despite early parental opposition, she married a Dawoodi Bohra Muslim medical school senior, Muffazal Lakdawala, whom she met while still in college and dated for over 7 years.
 The couple married in 1998 under both civil and Muslim law and she took the name Sarah Lakdawala.
 They have a daughter Kiara, who was born in 1999.
 The couple had another baby in May 2007.
 She is divorced from Muffazal Lakdawala.

 Govitrikar has a younger sister, Arzoo Govitrikar, who is an electronics engineer-turned-actress.
 She was a judge on the show Kalakarz.

-Recently she completed her post graduate course in counselling from Tata Institute of Social Sciences and obtained a master's degree in psychology from IGNOU.
-She is currently pursuing a second master's degree in psychology from Harvard University.
-She has been honoured with Life Membership of International Women's Film Forum of Asian Academy of Film and Television.